 Make the icing:

-- Add the cream or milk and mix until smooth.
+- Combine the icing incredients in a bowl and mix until smooth.
 Add a little more cream or milk to thin, if desired.
-Spoon and drizzle over cooled scones to cover tops.
+Spoon and drizzle over cooled scones.